 Preservation of Forests and Natural Environments

 Yamaha Forest Activities in Indonesia

-In fiscal 2018, the Company confirmed the status of forest growth using satellite imagery and estimated the CO2 emissions absorbed by the forests in the Yamaha Forest areas from both Phases 1 and 2 of the project.
-The Company estimated that approximately 42,000 tons of CO2 have been absorbed to date.
+In fiscal 2018, the Company confirmed the status of forest growth using satellite imagery and estimated the CO2 emissions absorbed by the trees in the Yamaha Forest areas from both Phases 1 and 2 of the project.
+The Company estimates that approximately 42,000 tons of CO2 have been absorbed to date.

 |Sponsor||Yamaha Corporation and six local Indonesian subsidiaries